38 Sights in Sendai, Japan (with Map and Images)

 Aoba Shrine is the memorial shrine of Date Masamune, located in Aoba-ku, Sendai, Miyagi Prefecture, Japan, near the site of the former Aoba Castle.
 The shrine was built in 1873 by petition of former retainers of the Date clan of former Sendai Domain to enshrine the deified spirit (kami) of Date Masamune under the name of Takefuruhiko-no-mikoto.
 This was in accordance with a practice which began in the Bakumatsu period and continued into the early Meiji period of establishing a shrine to the founders of the daimyō clan which ruled each feudal domain under the Tokugawa shogunate.
 Under the State Shinto ranking system, the shrine was designated as a prefectural shrine.

-Basho no Tsuji is a cross road which was the center of the castle town of Sendai-jo Castle during the Edo period.
-The road between Omachi-dori Street and Oshu-kaido Road, which extends from Ote-mon gate of the castle, was the base of the machiwari (town splitting).
-The road marker (sato-based on the distance) is located around the boundary between Ichiban-cho and Omachi, Sendai City, and the road marker (sato-based) in Miyagi Prefecture.
+Basho no Tsuji is a crossroads that was the center of the castle town of Sendai Castle during the Edo period.
+It was the intersection of Omachi-dori and Oshu Highway, which extend from the Otemon gate of the castle, and was the base point of the town division.
+It is located near the boundary of the current Ichiban-cho and Omachi towns in Aoba-ku, Sendai City, and the Miyagi Prefecture road marker (里程元標) is installed here.

-Sendake -in is a tower of Tendai sect, Tendai sect, which was opened by Date Tadamune, the second lord of the Sendai feudal clan, located in Toshogu Shrine, Sendai -ku, Miyagi Prefecture.
-Sendai Toshogu Shrine and Hiraizumi / Chusonji Temple.
-The official name is thought to be the official name of the Kaiyama Yasushi Temple Sengakuin, but since the Edo period, the Kogokuji Temple has been called Sendake -in Temple.
+Sengakuin is a temple in Toshogu, Aoba-ku, Sendai City, Miyagi Prefecture, and is a temple at the head of the Tendai sect and Kankokuji Temple, which was founded by Date Tadamune, the second lord of Sendai Domain.
+Sendai Toshogu Shrine and Hiraizumi and Chusonji Temple.
+Due to the history of its founding, the official name is thought to be Sengaku-in, but since the Edo period, Kangkoku-ji has been called Sengaku-in.

 The Tōmizuka Kofun (遠見塚古墳) is a keyhole-shaped kofun burial mound located in the Wakabayashi ward of the city of Sendai, Miyagi in the Tōhoku region of northern Japan.
 It was constructed in the early to middle Kofun period, or around the late 4th to early 5th century AD, as the tomb of one or more of the gōzoku ruling the Miyagi Plain region.
 The site is a National Historic Site.

-Sendai City Observatory is a Tenmondai (a temple built in a Shinto shrine) located in Nishikigaoka, Aoba Ward, Sendai City, Miyagi Prefecture.
-It was opened as Sendai Observatory in 1955, and in 1956, it was donated to Sendai City and became Sendai City Observatory in 1956.
-It was relocated to its current location in 2008.
-Spring of 2023: The planetarium was renewed.
+The Sendai City Observatory is an astronomical observatory located in Nishikigaoka, Aoba-ku, Sendai, Miyagi Prefecture, Japan.
+It was opened as the Sendai Observatory in 1955 (Showa 30), and was donated to Sendai City in 1956 (Showa 31) and became the Sendai City Observatory.
+It moved to its current location in 2008.
+In the spring of 2023, the renewal of the planetarium will be completed.

 Mutsu Kokubun-ji (陸奥国分寺) is a Buddhist temple in Wakabayashi-ku, Sendai, Japan, belonging to the Shingon-shū Chizan-ha sect, and is the provincial temple ("kokubunji") of former Mutsu Province.
 The grounds of the temple are a National Historic Site. and one of its structures, the early Edo period Yakushi-dō (薬師堂) is an Important Cultural Property.